 BOOST is run by a uniquely multidisciplinary, diverse team of accomplished scholars interested in research with real-world impact.

-Dr. Yusaf Akbar will teach business strategy.
+Dr. Yusaf Akbar teaches business strategy.
 His experience includes coaching and teaching thousands of executives in more than 40 countries and providing strategic consulting to both major companies and startups in Europe, the Middle East, Asia and South America.
 He is the founding editor of the International Journal of Emerging Markets, and has a forthcoming book in 2018 with the title Strategic Management in Emerging Markets.

-Dr. Jean-Louis Fabiani will teach the sociology of high performance and professional success.
+Dr. Jean-Louis Fabiani teaches the sociology of high performance and professional success.
 He studied at the Ecole Normale Superieure and got his PhD at EHESS (Paris).
 He has held various positions in the academic world as well as in the cultural sphere.
 He is the author of 12 books, including Les Philosophes de la République (1988), l'Education populaire et le théâtre (2008) and Pierre Bourdieu: Un structuralisme héroïque (2016).

-Dr. Violetta Zentai will teach gender and ethnic dimensions of professional success and performance.
+Dr. Violetta Zentai teaches gender and ethnic dimensions of professional success and performance.
 She is a cultural anthropologist focused on ethnic and gender inequalities, post-socialist capitalist transformations, political and policy debates on social inclusion, and pro-equality civil society formations.
 At CEU, she co-directs the Center for Policy Studies and is on faculty at the School of Public Policy and the Department of Sociology and Social Anthropology.